-Making and backing up a snapshot of a JFS2
+Making and backing up an external snapshot of a JFS2

-Beginning with AIX 5.2, you can make a snapshot of a mounted JFS2 that establishes a consistent block-level image of the file system at a point in time.
+You can make a snapshot of a mounted JFS2 that establishes a consistent block-level image of the file system at a point in time.

 The snapshot image remains stable even as the file system that was used to create the snapshot, called the snappedFS, continues to change.
 The snapshot retains the same security permissions as the snappedFS had when the snapshot was made.